ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 - Chose boring, proven patterns over cutting-edge solutions
 - Documented decisions, not code - why mattered more than how

-#### Reinforcements Arrive
+### Reinforcements Arrive

 About six weeks in, I got the best news possible: we were bringing on another engineer.
 When Evander (Ev) joined, everything changed.
 Suddenly I wasn't carrying the entire technical weight alone.
 We could divide and conquer, review each other's code, and bounce ideas off each other at 9 PM when we hit a wall.

 Ev brought fresh energy and different perspectives.
-While I focused on the core platform architecture and backend systems, Ev tackled the complex UI interactions and real-time collaboration features.
+While I focused on the core platform architecture and backend systems, Ev tackled the complex UI interactions and vice versa.
 We developed a rhythm - frequent sync-ups, shared documentation, and a simple rule: if you're stuck for more than 30 minutes, ask for help.

 Working with Ev taught me that even in the most intense sprints, investing time in knowledge transfer pays off.
-Those hours I spent walking EV through the codebase and architecture decisions came back tenfold in productivity.
+Those hours I spent walking Ev through the codebase and architecture decisions came back tenfold in productivity.
 We could now parallelize work, and more importantly, we had someone to sanity-check decisions when exhaustion clouded judgment.

-#### The Jay Effect
+### The Jay Effect

 Here's the thing about Jay, the man could sell ice to penguins.
 And honestly?
 That's exactly what you want in a startup CEO.
 The only catch?
 Every client call seemed to magically add three new "must-have" features to our backlog.
 Our feature list grew faster than we could code, but hey, at least we were never bored!

-"Oh, and I told them we'd have real-time collaboration by launch," Jay would casually mention during standup, while Ev and I exchanged glances that roughly translated to "he said WHAT now?"
+"Oh, and I told them we'd have real-time collaboration in X weeks" Jay would casually mention during standup, while Ev and I exchanged smiles that roughly translated to "he said WHAT now?"

-My favorite was when Jay promised a university that we'd have "AI-powered automated grading with machine learning insights" - a feature that existed solely in Jay's imagination and would probably require hiring a team of ML engineers we definitely didn't have.
-Ev actually laughed out loud during that call.

-We started keeping a secret spreadsheet titled "Jay's Promise Tracker" (he found it eventually and thought it was hilarious).
-The delta between promises made and engineering capacity was... let's call it "ambitious."
-One Thursday evening, the spreadsheet showed we'd need approximately 47 weeks to deliver everything promised for our 4-week launch deadline.

-Time for an intervention.
-We pulled Jay into a meeting armed with the spreadsheet, a whiteboard, and what Ev called "basic mathematics."
-What followed was three hours of Jay bargaining like he was at a bazaar: "Okay, but what if we just do a simple version of the AI grading?"
-"Jay, there's no simple version of AI."
-"But what if-" "No, Jay."

-We ended up with three categories: "Actually Possible," "Jay's Wishlist," and "Pure Fantasy."
-The rule became simple - Jay could promise anything from column one, had to say "coming soon" for column two, and wasn't allowed to mention column three unless prefaced with "one day, in the distant future."

-The best part?
-Jay turned this into a selling point.
-He'd tell universities, "My engineers won't let me promise anything we can't deliver.
-They literally have a spreadsheet."
-It actually built more trust than all his grand visions combined.
+My favorite was when Jay started selling CAD Assist, a feature that existed more in his imagination than in our codebase.
+He'd just put it out there like it was already live, talking about it with such confidence you'd think we'd been shipping it for months.
+Meanwhile, Ev and Dr. Rob had to work their magic, building something from basically nothing was both terrifying and incredible.

+Eventually, we had to sit down and figure out better communication.
+It wasn't really an intervention, more like a reality check for all of us.
+We needed to get better at setting realistic timelines and managing expectations.
+The conversation helped us understand each other better: Jay learned to check with engineering before making commitments, and we learned to appreciate his vision while helping shape it into something achievable.

+We started having regular alignment meetings where Jay and Ani would share everything - what clients were asking for, upcoming investor meetings, company-wide updates, the whole picture.
+We'd work together to figure out realistic timelines and make sure engineering priorities aligned with business needs.
+It wasn't perfect, but it was a huge improvement.
+Instead of panic, we had productive discussions about trade-offs and priorities.

 ### The Final Push